agmui/Gradescope_Setup/README.md

 (example test file)
     * each test must start with prefix `test_...`

 ### writing tests for xv6 labs
-follow the c_review as a template guide copy .glbinit.tmpl... into src copy `grade-lab-5.py`'s code into `test_grading_script.py`
+follow the c_review as a template guide copy .glbinit.tmpl... into src copy `grade-lab-5.py`'s code into `test_grading_script.py` copy all the imports in c_review's `test_grading_script.py` copy `gradelib.py` into the test dir write multiple tests for gradescopes autograder by checking the `TESTS` array (look at c_review `test_grading_script.py` as a guide)

 ## running tests localy
+You should run from top dir of the assignment
+For example to run `test_grading_script.py` for c_review run `python3 tests/test_grading_script.py`

 ## running tests in grade scope

+## writing tests for test_integration.py
+this file is my atempt at over enginering something bc i wanted to be lazy when grading
 ##### TODO:
+* test fail help msg
 * check for over sending files
 * setup the file dir for each assignment
     * file check